smorad/um_cisc_7026/lecture_2_linear_regression.typ

 #slide(title: [Example])[
   #cimage("figures/lecture_2/polynomial_regression_n3.png", height: 60%) #pause

   When we fit to noise instead of the trend, we call it *overfitting* #pause

-  Overfitting is bad because our predictions will be inaccurate ]
+  Overfitting is bad because new predictions will be inaccurate ]

 #slide(title: [Example])[